PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 - Made a pact w/ the Traveler in the sewers
 - Would be randomly taken to a different plane for the Traveler's duties

-#### PC: Lox Tempest
+#### PCs: Lox & Nyx Tempest
-* Married to Nyx.
-They lost their daughter (**name?**) in the airship attack at the hands of *Woe*.
+* Lox & Nyx married.
+They think that they lost their daughter (**name?**) in the airship attack at the hands of *Woe*.
+	*  Daughter was supposed to be traveling on the airship back to Nyx's homeland in the forest to spend time with her druidic side of the family.
-* Made a pact with a demon/devil to give Lox the power to enact revenge against his son's killer.
+* Lox made a pact with a demon/devil to give Lox the power to enact revenge against his son's killer.
-	* **who is the demon/devil?
+	* **Who is the demon/devil?
 What were the details of the contract?**

-#### PC: Nyx Tempest
-* Married to Lox.
-They lost their daughter (**name?**) in the airship attack at the hands of Woe.
-	* Daughter was traveling on the airship back to Nyx's homeland in the forest to spend time with her druidic side of the family.
+* Nyx is a druid, raised in the forest by her family.
-* Nyx is a drui
+* ***Character motivation:***
+	* After learning of the airship crash and **daughter's** probable death, Lox & Nyx embarked on a quest to find and kill her murderer.
+* ***Secret.***
+	* **Daughter** isn't actually dead, because she was never on *The Merkentile*.
+	* Party may find clues about the ship's manifest and find out her name isn't on there.
+	* *Where was she?
+How is she connected?
+What is she doing?
 ## Story Plot Pieces
 - **Themes**:
 	- What makes a person good?